trustoverip/spec-up-t-website/docs/developer-documentation/create-zenodo-doi.md

         ↓
 GitHub Action starts in THAT repo
         ↓
-Uses repo secret ZENODO_USER_API_TOKEN  ← Zenodo account that created the token Uses repo variable for THAT spec’s main ID
+Uses repository secret ZENODO_USER_API_TOKEN  ← Zenodo account that created the token Uses repo variable for THAT spec’s main ID
         ↓
 Zenodo API: new version → upload ZIP → publish